grpc-ecosystem/go-grpc-middleware/tags/DOC.md

 func Extract(ctx context.Context) *Tags
 ```
 Extracts returns a pre-existing Tags object in the Context.
 If the context
-wasn't set in one in a tag interceptor, a no-op Tag storage is returned.
+wasn't set in a tag interceptor, a no-op Tag storage is returned that will *not*
+be propagated in context.

 #### func (*Tags) Has